Troy Hill (Pittsburgh): History

 In the 1830s, Troy Hill's population escalated significantly, resulting in the need of a school.
 In 1836, a 1-room brick school house was built in "New Troy" and named Mount Troy School #1, because at the time it was located in Reserve Township.
 It was sold in 1860, which then was replaced by a new, 2 room brick school house.
 A decade after the civil war, the pupils increased to around 200, so 2 more rooms were added in 1874.
 Troy Hill was now part of Allegheny's School System, and in 1883 the school was demolished and a new one was built in its place.
 That building was then also replaced by the Troy Hill School of 1907, but then was shut down in 1960 and demolished.
 The site of the original school is now a community park.

 Until 1959 the neighborhood was served by the 4 Troy Hill trolley operated by Pittsburgh Railways.

 Beginning in 2013, Evan Mirapaul, an art collector living in Troy Hill, commissioned two whole-house installations in the neighborhood.
 Both La Hutte Royal, created by German artist Thorsten Brinkmann, and Kunzhaus, by Polish artist Robert Kusmirowski, are free to tour by appointment.
 In 2019 a third house was proposed by Lenka Clayton and Phillip Andrew Lewis.
-After years of working on it, Darkhouse Lighthouse was opened to the public in September of 2022.
+After years of working on it, Darkhouse Lighthouse was opened to the public in September 2022.
 Lenka Clayton and Phillip Andrew Lewis also created an independent project in Troy Hill called Gallery Closed, opened in 2021 and is "closed 24/7 open 24/7" as the work appears through two windows of the historic Troy Hill Incline Building.
 February 2024 - April 2025 seven artists collaborate with the owners of Gallery Closed to create Exhibition Copy, a rotating series of solo shows.
 Each artist is invited to respond to the idea of the exhibition copy as Gallery Closed is multiplied into adjacent homes and businesses along a half-mile length of Lowrie Street.